 L requirement (6 semester hours).
 Students must complete six semester hours from courses designated as L, at least three semester hours of which must be chosen from approved upper-division courses, preferably in their major.
-Students must have completed ENG 101 or 105 (or ENG 107 at ASU Main) to take an L course.
+Students must have completed ENG 101 or 105 (or ENG 107 at ASU's Tempe campus) to take an L course.